borysonline/borysonline.github.io/src/content/apps/chromamate.md

 platforms: ["ios", "android"]
 ---

-## About ChromoMate
+## About ChromaMate

-ChromoMate is a fast and intuitive color picker for iOS designers, photographers, and artists.
+ChromaMate is a fast and intuitive color picker for iOS designers, photographers, and artists.
 Capture colors from your camera, edit them manually, and organize your favorite colors—completely free to use.

 ### Key Features